ubccsss/ubccsss.org/content/posts/2019-01-11-career-opportunities.md

 never coded before or are a hackathon veteran, HackThe90s is for you!
 It's an event that is a great intro to the world of hackathons for students ALL OVER Vancouver.

+### iGEM recruiting members

+UBC iGEM is currently in the process of recruiting members for the new year, and because of the multidisciplinary aspect of the iGEM competition, they are looking for computer science students to join our team.
+In this competition students get to work on a project throughout the summer that can help advance the field of synthetic biology, as well as attempt to solve real world problems.
+UBC's team has always been a strong participant since 2009 and they are currently looking for able applicants that will help continue they success.

+To join, the application can be found at: http://www.ubcigem.com/join-us/.

+There will be two information sessions at 4:00 pm on January 18th (Friday) in room LSC1510 and 12:00pm on January 21st (Monday) in room LSC3.
+Snacks and refreshments will be provided.